Wandalen/wTools/module/core/genfile_core/docs/invariant/006_error_message_quality.md

 ### Enforcement Mechanism

 Manual review during code review; supplemented by error message tests that assert presence of contextual information in error strings.
-Each `Error` variant's `Display` implementation is reviewed for completeness.
+Each error variant's display implementation is reviewed for completeness.

 ### Violation Consequences